V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ```

-Wasn't able to connect through `evil-winrm`, so i uploaded RunasCS.exe to the box.
+I wasn't able to connect through `evil-winrm`, so i uploaded RunasCS.exe to the box.

 I start a python http server on my attacker box, where RunasCS.exe is located.